Arduino IDE users: Which XinaBox Core is best for you?

 Most advanced: CW02

 This CW02 core (based on the ESP32) also comes with WiFi and 4Mb flash memory, but as a much newer core, it supports Enterprise WPA security for WiFi connection typically used in large business or educational institutions.
-It also supports internal authentication for more secure communication and it has Bluetooth capabilities.
-Being a newer core there is slightly less material available generally, compared to the CW01 - for instance its Bluetooth capability has relatively limited documentation available.
+It also supports internal authentication for more secure communication and it has BLE capabilities.
+Being a newer core there is slightly less material available generally, compared to the CW01 - for instance its BLE capability has relatively limited documentation available.